iversonliu/Archaeological-prospection/README.md

 </br>
 - __*`Phase 3`: Automate archaeological object detection by using R-CNNs (or other methods)*__<a name="subparagraph3"></a>

      A Matlab tool for “Similar-image search” for VHR satellite images in visible band will be created.
-Some websites about open-access visual search engine for satellite maps are listed below , which could be a reference:
+Some websites about open-access visual search engine for satellite maps are listed below , which could be a reference.

 Authority | Source